build-on-aws/content/posts/llm-falcon-40b-model-deployment/index.md

 ### 3.3 Deploy Falcon-40B to Amazon SageMaker Endpoint

 To deploy the Falcon-40B LLM to Amazon SageMaker endpoint, first of all, we need to create a `HuggingFaceModel` model class and define related endpoint configurations, including the `hf_model_id`, `instance_type`, etc. For this demo, we'll be using the `g5.12xlarge` instance type with 4 NVIDIA A10G GPUs and 96GB of GPU memory.

-Also, Amazon SageMaker quotas may vary from account to account.
-If you exceed your quota, you can increase your quota through the following service quota console, link is [here](https://console.aws.amazon.com/servicequotas/home/services/sagemaker/quotas).

 The example code for deploying the model to the endpoint is as follows.